Overview

 bonds that are no longer than three years in maturity.
 Selected ETFs and mutual funds may have securities with

-maturities longer than the stated guidelines above, but the overall effective duration of these vehicles should be
+maturities longer than the stated guidelines above, but the overall effective duration of these vehicles is typically

 Fixed Income Investment Strategies